Edmonton-Strathcona (provincial electoral district): Representation history

 The 1986 election, which saw the NDP win a record number of seats (16) in the province (up to that time), established the constituency as a stronghold for the NDP.
 On his sixth attempt for the seat, Wright won in resounding fashion, defeating Koziak by almost 17 points.
 He won his second term in 1989 with a reduced majority and died a year later on October 18, 1990, leaving the seat vacant.
 A by-election was held in December 1990 and returned NDP candidate Barrie Chivers with a large majority.

 Chivers ran for a second term in office in the 1993 election.
 He was defeated by Liberal candidate Al Zariwny, who won the riding with just under 40% of the vote.
 The Liberals swept Edmonton that year, due in part to a massive surge under its leader Laurence Decore, a former Edmonton mayor.

 Zariwny did not stand for a second term in office in 1997 and the riding returned NDP candidate Raj Pannu by 58 votes over Liberal candidate Mary McDonald.
 That race was split almost three ways, with Pannu winning with just 31% of the vote.
 The third-placing candidate, Progressive Conservative John Logan, finished just 176 votes behind Pannu.

 The NDP chose Pannu to be leader of the party in 2000.
 He ran for a second term a year later in 2001 under the slogan Raj Against the Machine.
 He was re-elected with a large majority, winning over half the vote.
 Pannu ceded the leadership of the NDP to Brian Mason in 2004.
 He ran for his second term in office and won the highest vote count in Edmonton-Strathcona history, with over 60%.
 Pannu retired from public life at dissolution of the Legislature in 2008.

-The most recent MLA is Rachel Notley who was first elected in the 2008 election.
-She was re-elected in the 2012 provincial election with the highest share of the vote of any MLA in Alberta, and subsequently became the Premier of Alberta following the results of the 2015 provincial election after succeeding Brian Mason as the leader of the NDP.
+In 2008, the NDP's candidate Rachel Notley won the riding, and in 2012 she was re-elected with the highest share of the vote of any MLA in Alberta, and Premier of Alberta following the results of the 2015 provincial election after succeeding Brian Mason as the leader of the NDP.
+Notley served in the riding until she resigned in 2024.
+Her successor as leader of the Alberta NDP, Naheed Nenshi, won the subsequent by-election in 2025.